puntonim/painl.es/pages/about.md

 ====

 ## [Eutron](http://www.eutron.it/)
-I started out as *Research Intern* in the field of *usability of security devices* at [Eutron](http://www.eutron.it/) in Italy.
+While in university, during the final year of my Bachelor, I worked as *IT Security Engineer Intern* in the field of *usability of security devices* at [Eutron](http://www.eutron.it/) in Italy.
 During this time I got the opportunity to co–author the book "[Security and Usability](http://books.google.com/books?id=wDVhy9EyEAEC&lpg=PP1&pg=PA221#v=onepage&q&f=false)", published by O'Reilly Media, together with some highly regarded professors: